TheOneTheOnlyDavidBrown/crunchpowjs/README.md

 # liaisonjs
-ES6/2015 library that allows allows for passing of view data to ES6/2015 modules
+ES6/2015 library that allows for passing of view data to ES6/2015 modules.
+This is an alternative to storing data in HTML data attributes that clutter the DOM.

+This also stores the data within each module rather than the global namespace

 ## Example usage:
 ExampleUser.js